If You Find One

 Field Note EH-2617

 Recovered near a public bench along the riverfront.
+Markings were sharp.
+No visible erosion.
+Object was gone within hours.

 Field Note EH-2621

+Found lodged inside a brick wall cavity.
+Too deliberate to be accidental placement.
 No signs of tool marks around the insertion point.

 Field Note EH-2731

+Subject reported keeping the object overnight.
 Described “pressure in the room” and interrupted sleep.
+Object was removed the following morning.

 Field Note EH-2782

-Two separate reports from different locations describing identical spiral patterns.
+Two separate reports from different locations described identical spiral patterns.
+Materials were not the same.
+Pattern consistency remains difficult to explain.

 None of the following have been tested or verified.